boringops-hq/boringops-hq.github.io/pillars.md

 - Incidents are rare, uneventful, and easy to explain.
 - New hires ship within days, not months.
 - Scaling never triggers panic.
-- Finance complains about your bill less.
+- Finance forgets to ask about your budget.
 - Customers never think about infrastructure.
 - You forget it is there until you need it, and it works.